-- Ancient Times: The excavation of the Mohn-Jodaro and Harappa civilization shows the traces of the roads in the ancient times, in a period of 35th to 25th B.C.
+The excavation of the Mohn-Jodaro and Harappa civilization shows the traces of the roads in the ancient Indian times, in a period f 35th to 25th B.C.

-The Indian scripture named "Arthasasthra", written by the the Kautilya, prime minister of the Chandra Gupta Mourya, discusses the rules laid down for the depth of road construction for different purposes in the 4th century B.C.
+There are various scriptures available, which script about the road development in India in the Aryan period.
+"Arthashastra" written by Kautilya (Chanakya), the prime minister of the Chandra Gupta Mourya, discusses the rules laid down for the depth of the road construction for different purposes in the 4th century.

 The work was carried out by the British Military Engineers.
 Railway was introduced later but the existing roads were metaled and bridges were provided.
 The governor general of India i.e. Lord Dalhousie in the mid of 19th century introduced the PWD(Public works department), which still runs the various public works in India.

-- Jayakar Committee : This committee was formed by the both chambers of the Indian Legislature in the 1927 to examine the roads in the India and ways to development of the roads in India.
-The number of the vehicles on the Indian roads increased after the first world war so it was felt necessary to develop a good network of the roads in India.
+The committee was formed by the both chambers of the Indian Legislature in the year 1927 to examine the roads in the India and ways of their development.
+The number of vehicles on the Indian roads increased after the first world war, so it was felt necessary to develop a good network of the roads in India.

 Indian Road development committee was formed in the year 1927, with M.R.Jayakar as its chairman.
 The committee submitted its report in the year 1928, and made some important recommendations:

 - An extra tax should be put on the petrol consumers to develop a road development fund, called the Central Road Fund.

 - A semi-official body should be formed to pool technical ideas, knowledge from the various parts of the country and to act as an advisory body on various aspects of roads.

 - A research organisation should be organised to carry out the research and development work.